 - What ideas would benefit from further pilot testing or research?

-The event will be held in Bangkok, Thailand, on 25-26 November 2013 and is supported by the Austrian Development Cooperation, Norwegian Agency for Development Cooperation, Swedish International Development Cooperation Agency and UN Capital Development Fund.
+The event was supported by the Austrian Development Cooperation, Norwegian Agency for Development Cooperation, Swedish International Development Cooperation Agency and UNCDF.

 For more information, please contact: